 - the expenditure allowable as deductions in computing the gain or loss on disposal exceed that threshold amount.

-Without the special rules there would be no ATED-related loss, because condition D is not met.
+Although the interest disposed of may have been within the scope of ATED, without the special rules there would be no ATED -related loss, because condition D is not met.
 The rules ensure that an ATED-related loss does accrue, but restricts the amount of that loss.
 In these circumstances TCGA92/S2E treats the disposal as if it were a relevant high value disposal and the special computational rules in Schedule 4ZZA (see CG73625+) for computing ATED-related and non ATED-related losses can apply.

 However, the ATED-related loss computed under Schedule 4ZZA is then restricted to the amount which it would have been if the consideration for the disposal had been £1 more than the threshold amount and the amount of the restriction reverts to being a non ATED-related loss.